craig-davis/craig-davis.github.io/_posts/2019-01-19-Jeep-XJ-Rear-Quarter-Panel-Patching.markdown

     imglink: /img/posts/xj-quarter-panels/DSC_0854.JPG
     caption: Ready for POR15
     instruction: |
         We'll now remove the sound deadening material from the holes.
 In order to reach the panels on the drive side you'll need to remove the vertical bar that reinforces the spare tire mount.
-I used a dremel took with a grinding wheel on it for this step, and then finished with some hand sanding.
+I used a Dremel tool with a grinding wheel on it for this step, and then finished with some hand sanding.
 We need a flat and clean area around the hole for the fiberglass + POR15 to adhere too.

   - title: Cover the holes with tape
     img: /img/posts/xj-quarter-panels/DSC_0860.JPG